ramenguy99/xpg/ROADMAP.md

     - [ ] Can we turn error handling / runtime assertions into exceptions?
 - [x] Input callbacks:
     - [x] Add more keys
-- [ ] None converts to a nullptr nb::ref, makes a lot of our code potentially segfault
-    - Opened discussion in nanobind repo
-    - Only applies to containers, can check those manually and throw for now probably -> we have some potentially difficult to debug segfaults but can live with this for now

 ## Future